-The mobility of a child with disability can be greatly improved by using various aids, appliances and equipments.
+The mobility of a child with orthopaedic disability can be greatly improved by using various aids, appliances and equipment’s.

-- Aid is a small, easily handled, portable object which improves function e.g. cane, walking stick
+- Aid is a small, easily handled, portable object which improves function e.g. cane or a walking stick.

-- Appliance is purpose built or custom made object e.g. shoes, artificial limb and so on.
+- Appliance is a purpose built or custom made object e.g. shoes, artificial limb and so on.

-- Equipment is a non-portable aid special playroom furniture or fitment made to suit the need of a child
+- Equipment is a non-portable aid e.g.special playroom furniture or any fitment made to suit the need of a child.

-It is very important to maintain aids, appliances, equipments in perfect condition.
-There is wide range of mobility aids etc. to facilitate the child.
-One of the most important pieces of equipment is suitable wheelchair according to the child's needs.
+It is very important to maintain aids, appliances &equipment’s in perfect condition.
+There is a wide range of mobility aids to facilitate the child.
 There are also crutches, callipers, wheel chairs, walking frames & sticks available.
 In recent times, technology has made great strides and a variety of products are available in the market.